Home Programme » Plenary Speakers

 FEBS/EMBO Women in Science Award Lecture

-RNA transport in a large polarised cell
+RNA transport in a large polarized cell

 Portrait of Ephrussi